Rules for Spider Solitaire

 - You start with 500 points

-- Each move (including undo) costs 1 point
+- Each move, including undo, costs 1 point

 - Each completed sequence awards 100 points

-Example: If you complete 3 sequences in 70 moves, you get: 500 - 70 + (3 × 100) = 730 points.
+Example: completing 3 sequences in 70 moves gives you 500 - 70 + (3 x 100) = 730 points.

 Strategy and Tips